BC2 application to the Biometrics Commissioner: explanatory notes for completion (accessible version)

 Date notified

-If notification was served on the subject in person, state the date of service.
+If the notification letter was served on the Subject in person, or if it was sent to them by email, state the date it was served or emailed.

 Method

-Select method of Service.
-Postal service should be by First Class post.
+Select method of notification.
+Postal service should be by First Class.

-State the deadline date for the Subject’s representations to be received by the Commissioner.
+State the deadline date for the Subject’s representations (or those of their appropriate adult) to be received by the Commissioner.
 The time period for representations is 28 days from the notification date (see above).

 Notification letter attached